nickzarate/hivemind-analytics/README.md

 "git add ." and "git commit -m "comment"" will prep code to be deployed to either github or heroku, then...

 to deploy code to Github:
 git push origin master

-to deploy code to Heroku Application: \ngit push heroku master
+to deploy code to Heroku Application:
+git push heroku master